Does Theology Matter?

 Context Matters

-Another complication is the fact that Jesus was living in the most religious society on earth.
+We must remember that Jesus was living in the most religious society on earth.
 His context was radically different from the one we find ourselves in today.
 He could explain things quickly and easily (he was God), because even the most average or uneducated of his hearers was still living in a thoroughly religious society.
 Today, in America, and many other places in the world, people lack even the most basic religious framework.
 Teaching the Bible or “Jesus” to them involves many layers of explanation that may have been assumed in the Jewish culture of Jesus’ day.
 Almost no Israelite at that time in Israel would have argued over the authority of the Torah (the Romans would have); they may debated extensively the meaning of the words, but not the author or the authority they represented.
 Today you would be hard pressed in some corners of our society to find anyone who just assumed the truth and authority of the Bible.
 So giving people Jesus today involves teaching them about doctrines like the authority and reliability of Scripture, something that Jesus himself may or may not have had to do explicitly in his own day.

 Healthy Churches Have a Solid Theological Base